-NABiS – Nordic Master in Biodiversity and Systematics – is a specialisation within the Master Programme in Biology, and is directed to those of you who are interested in a career as nature conservation managers (public administrators or private consultants), officers at governmental agencies or non-governmental organisations (World Wildlife Foundation, Nature Conservation Organisations, etc.) and managers of biodiversity infrastructures, or working with inventory of wildlife.
-The other is for you who want to pursue an academic career as museum curators or researchers.
+NABiS - Nordic Master in Biodiversity and Systematics, has two informal tracks.
+One is directed for you who are interested in a career as nature conservation manager, officer at governmental agencies or non-governmental organisations (such as World Wildlife Foundation, Nature Conservation Organisations), manager of biodiversity infrastructures, or working with inventory of wildlife.
+The other is for you who want to pursue an academic career as researcher or museum curator.